 "...
 How did you dare to trade and traffic with Macbeth

 In riddles and affairs of death;..."

 This comes from The Scottish Play.
 I just love the supernatural twist in this story.
 And it will always be a bad thing to sell ones soul to the devil, or in this case, Hecate (The mistress of all charms).
-She comes to the earth to yell at the three witches... and in her monologue she really lets them have it.
+She comes to the earth to shout at the three witches... and in her monologue she really lets them have it in a true Shakespearian shouting match.
 It drips of evil.
 But what really bothers her is that she wasn't allowed to be a part of the fun.
 No worries, from this point she's in the game...

 I love the tragedies.
 They can sometimes be silly funny :-)

 Fire, burn; and, caldron, bubble.